 I’m going to kick this off by painting a scenario for you (I was pretty terrible at art class in school so I'm not sure I’ve earned the right to say that).
 You’re part of a marketing team and want to run a new campaign to increase customer turnout and loyalty at your stores.
 As much as gaudy neon signs and “SALE” posters have worked, it’s not enough.
 With the average human spending 14 hours a day glued to a 3 by 6 inch screen, mobile advertising is your best bet.
 It sounds dystopian, but I have no time for the whole “we’re being enslaved by technology”, “open your eyes”, “sheeple” thing right now.
 I’m just saying, when we get a notification, we look at our phones, ok George Orwell?
 Anyway, you can’t just send random notifications to customers that have your app.
 That’s called spam, and no, not the cooked canned pork version.
 Users will likely get annoyed and remove the app or disable notifications.
 You have to choose your moments.
 Luckily, location-based marketing can help you choose those moments.
 It’s a marketing strategy that can change the way you reach customers.

 Location-based marketing is a marketing strategy that utilizes current and past location data to deliver relevant content and advertising to users.
+It’s used to send targeted marketing messages and promotions to users based on their current location.
 The privacy-compliant data is collected, analyzed, and eventually used by marketers to understand their customer's behavior and interests to create personalized campaigns.
 Location data like this gives insight into user behavior such as how frequently they visit shopping centers and how many times they enter a certain genre of stores.
 This might sound invasive from the consumer point of view, but as we’ll explain later, location-based marketing should be on an opt-in basis.
 This means, unless you as the consumer agree to it, you won’t be bothered by any location specific notifications.

 To understand geotargeting and geofencing, you need to know this first.
 Geolocation is the process of determining a geographical location of a user or device on the web through various data collection points such as an IP address or an internal GPS of a device.

 Geotargeting is an advertising and marketing strategy for delivering different content to users on their devices based on their geolocation.
 The location data determine what advertising content the user will receive.
 So, marketers will create campaigns most relevant to the geolocation of their users.
 By knowing their geolocation they can put a label on the type of user they have.
 An example would be identifying a group of users that frequently go to coffee shops, including their favorite spots.
-This group would be labeled as coffee drinkers.
-Based on that info, a campaign around that user group at those specific locations can be made.
+Based on that info, a campaign around that user group at those specific and frequently visited locations can be made.

 Location-based marketing isn’t suitable for every use case.
 It’s industry-dependent.
 So think about whether it’s right for your business first.
 For instance, the fast food world loves it.
 Burger King pulled off a viral location-based marketing campaign back in 2018.
 They awarded a Whopper for $.01 whenever a customer with their app was within 600 feet of a McDonald’s location.
 Customers could claim the order and go pick it up at any nearby Burger King store.

-Location-based marketing is the culmination of putting geofencing, geolocation, and geotargeting together to deliver content and relevant advertising to your users.
-It's time for a scenario to help visualize how it can be used.
+Location-based marketing can also be understood as putting geofencing, geolocation, and geotargeting together to deliver content and relevant advertising to your users.
+Let’s break down how all three can be used in practice.

-Let’s go back to those coffee drinkers.
+Let’s go back to those coffee drinkers we talked about earlier on with geotargeting.
 You want to use location-based marketing to create a campaign that attracts coffee drinkers away from your competitors that have stores near your own.
 You draw up a promotion campaign based on the location data you’ve received through geotargeting.
 Let’s say this is a really good deal for customers that are near one or more of your store locations.
 I have no clue what kind of 2-for-1-jumbo-combo-50%-off-promo-code-COFFEE deal you’re going to draw up here, but it has to be Burger-King-like-good so that a user considers visiting one of your stores instead of your competitors.

 Let’s say you’ve handled that, but now you're faced with this question: How am I going to get this mobile marketing campaign across?
 Remember, we don’t want to send random spam-like notifications.
 I know I said timing matters but more importantly, location matters.
 You can start by setting up geofences at locations of your competitor.
 That way, when a user enters that geofence, it will trigger a notification of your promotion.